A hypothetical conversation is taking place in a conference room between a software engineer and a business user.

 "I need to have the development team available and ready twenty-four by seven during the filing period.
 This is Fed mandated SLA and we would have to react within 4 to 24 hours.
 If any approval is needed to do immediate deployment to the production, secure the necessary management approval upfront.", said the business user.

 "Do you really need the development and production support team to seat at their desk and waiting to jump in to reintegrate the financial models into the production environment?
 What problem you are trying to solve here?
 Are you looking for a way to have the changed models reintegrated into the production environment within a short period period of time to meet the stringent Fed mandates SLA?"
 The software engineer replied with an empathic voice.
 Further adding to it by proposing a potential solution to that problem, "How about we provide you a self-service capability to reintegrate the models into the production system?
 You can do that anytime you want it and any number of times you need it."

 "That sounds interesting but I don't want anyone to change the production system anytime without a proper approval", the business user reacted in a receptive tone.

 "I don't want that either", the Software Engineering Manager is now chipping into the conversation, "We can enforce four-eyes check but let's talk more about the detail before we jump into the final solution", and has steered the discussion towards finding the right solution.

 Though this may be a hypothetical conversation but certainly you have seen the similar conversation where the business user approaches the software engineering or product development team with a "brilliant" IT solution of a business problem without even mentioning what business problem the user was trying to solve.
-However, the goal of the software engineering team needs to steer the conversation towards understanding the users' pain points, find the fundamental problem and then propose the right solution.
+However, the goals of the software engineering team should be to steer the conversation towards understanding the users' pain points, find the fundamental problem and then propose the right solution.

 To me, this is the essence of Design Thinking.